ibpsa/project1-boptest/examples/python/baseline_testing/README.md

 - First, deploy the test case corresponding to the desired example as described above (see repository root ``README.md`` for instructions on deploying a test case).
 - Then, use ``$ python testcase<...>.py`` depending on the desired example from those defined above.

-## Baseline Testing Results
+## Baseline Testing Scenarios
 Two-week simulation are conducted with different electricity prices and representative time periods for each testcases Please see ``root/Testcases/README.md`` for different predefined scenarios for each testcase.
 For each scenario, one week simulation before ``time_period`` is conducted for the warm-up and two-week simulation is then conducted.
 The results of these representative scenarios are also compared with the average results of one year/heating season (that depends on the testcases) with a rolling window of two weeks.

 The high-level [statistical results for all the testcases](#summary-results-for-all-the-testcases)are summarized first.
-Then [the by-testcase results](#summary-results-for-each-testcase) are individually illustrated for the following testcases:
+Then [the by-testcase results](#detailed-results-for-each-testcase) are individually illustrated for the following testcases:

 1. [bestest_air](#1-bestest_air)
 2. [multizone_office_simple_air](#2-multizone_office_simple_air)